mobilecoinfoundation/mcips/text/0049-network-ids.md

 To date, we have mostly tried to solve the "mixing" problem in the following way:

 * Testnet, Prod, and Dev staging environments all have different attestation trust roots
-* Clients are either built with a hard-coded trust root, or at build time are supplied an appropriate css file.
+* Clients are either built with a hard-coded trust root, or at packaging time are supplied an appropriate css file.
 * Clients will fail attestation if they connect to the wrong network type, so as a result they cannot mix networks.

 There are a few problems with this:

 * When mixing networks occurs, an attestation failure error message results, but this error message is very hard to understand.
 * Clients typically don't clearly communicate to the user which network they are on.
+So this doesn't ultimately fix the problem, and indeed sometimes users think they are using a testnet build but actually they are using a mainnet build.
 * Now that we have the MCIP #37 minting mechanism, we have more calls that clients can make to the consensus network, but minting commands are not attested, so there is no mechanism to prevent mixing of test and prod for that call.